position-pal/Documentation/content/docs/4-detailed-design/2-location-service.md

 ---
-weight: 401
+weight: 402
-title: "Location Service"
+title: "Location Service design"
 description: ""
 icon: "article"
 draft: false
-toc: true
+toc: false
 ---

 The location service is responsible for the **real-time location _tracking_** and **management** of the **_users tracking information_**.